ryukaishen/ai-berekley-hackathon-26-practice-Homesense-100vibecode/README.md

 - Clinic report generator and editable patient/caregiver message draft.
 - Accessibility toggles for large text, high contrast, plain language, and Spanish summary.

-## Safety Framing
+## Safety

-HomeSense AI is a prototype for organizing home safety observations.
+HomeSense AI is currently only a prototype for organizing home safety observations.
 It does not diagnose, treat, prescribe, replace a licensed clinician, claim HIPAA compliance, store real patient data, or tell users to start, stop, or change medication.
 Severe, sudden, or life-threatening symptoms require emergency services.

 ## Tech Stack